Joseph Bonanno: The Castellammarese War and aftermath

-After Maranzano's death, Bonanno became boss–or as he called himself, "Father"–of the bulk of Maranzano's family.
+After Maranzano's death, Bonanno became boss—or as he called himself, "Father"—of the bulk of Maranzano's family.
 At the age of 26, Bonanno became one of the youngest-ever bosses of a crime family.
 Bonanno's role in the events leading up to Maranzano's death has been disputed.
 Years later, Bonanno wrote in his autobiography that he did not know about Luciano's plans; he claimed to have only learned about them from Magaddino.
 According to Bonanno, he subsequently learned that Maranzano and Luciano had had a falling out over influence in the Garment District.
 Reportedly, relations between the two had soured to the point that Maranzano was planning to kill Luciano as early as one day after Maranzano was ultimately assassinated.
 Maranzano had given the contract to Irish gangster Vincent "Mad Dog" Coll, who was actually on his way to Maranzano's office on the day of Maranzano's death.
-According to Bonanno, he concluded that going to war with Luciano would serve no purpose, since Luciano only wanted to be left alone to run his own rackets and "demanded nothing from us."
-He also believed that his soldiers would not be enthused about going to the mattresses again so soon after the end of the Castellamarese War.
-For this reason, Bonanno said, he decided to choose "the path of peace."
+According to Bonanno, he concluded that going to war with Luciano would serve no purpose.
+He wrote that Luciano had no quarrel with him, but only wanted to be left alone to run his own rackets and "demanded nothing from us."
+He also doubted that his soldiers would be enthused about going to the mattresses again so soon after the end of the Castellamarese War.
+For these reasons, Bonanno said, he decided to choose "the path of peace."
 However, according to mob expert Anthony Bruno, it "defies mob logic" to believe that Luciano would have allowed Bonanno to stay alive had Bonanno still supported Maranzano.

 In place of the capo di tutti capi in Maranzano's plan, Luciano established a national commission in which each of the families would be represented by their boss and to which each family would owe allegiance.
 Each family would be largely autonomous in their designated area, but the Commission would arbitrate disputes between gangs.

 In 1931, two months after Maranzano was murdered, Bonanno was married to Fay Labruzzo (December 31, 1905 – September 9, 1980).
 They had three children: Salvatore "Bill" Bonanno, Catherine, and Joseph Charles Jr.

-Bonanno had property in Hempstead, New York, and later Middletown, New York.
-His son, Bill developed a severe mastoid ear infection at the age of 10; his parents enrolled him in a Catholic boarding school in the dry climate of Tucson, Arizona.
+Bonanno held property in Hempstead, New York, and later Middletown, New York.
+After his son Bill developed a severe mastoid ear infection at the age of 10, his parents enrolled him in a Catholic boarding school in the dry climate of Tucson, Arizona.
 After this, Bonanno also maintained a home in Tucson from the early 1940s.